Old Portsmouth

-Old Portsmouth is a district of the city of Portsmouth.
+Old Portsmouth is a medieval town of the city of Portsmouth.
 It is the area covered by the original medieval town of Portsmouth as planned by Jean de Gisors.
 It is situated in the south west corner of Portsea Island.
 The roads still largely follow their original layout.
+The town was historically referred to as Portsmouth itself but with the growth of nearby settlements (Portsea, Landport and Southsea), the Municipal Corporation Act of 1835 formed the settlements under an enlarged Portsmouth and the district became referred to as Old Portsmouth.

-The area contains many historic buildings including: Portsmouth Cathedral, Royal Garrison Church, The John Pounds Memorial Church (Unitarian), the Square Tower and Round Tower and Point Barracks, Portsmouth Point and the entrance to the Harbour.
+The area contains many historic buildings including: Portsmouth Cathedral, Royal Garrison Church, The John Pounds Memorial Church (Unitarian), the Square Tower and Round Tower and Point Barracks, Portsmouth Point and the entrance to the harbour.
 George Villiers, 1st Duke of Buckingham was assassinated in the Greyhound Pub in 1628.
 The area also has several historic pubs including the Bridge Tavern, Still and West, Spice Island Inn, and the Dolphin.
 The building Spice Island Inn occupies was previously two separate pubs.

 The area is also home to Portsmouth's small fishing fleet and fish market at Camber docks.

+History

+Archaeological evidence from the Bronze Age era exists of early settlement in the area of old Portsmouth.
+The Domesday book of 1086 does not record a settlement, although there were three manor sites on Portsea Island.
+However, by 1180, the area that became Old Portsmouth (the manor of Buckland) had passed into ownership of John de Gisors, a Norman merchant.
+Establishing a settlement around the sheltered lagoon (that evolved into the 'Camber'), he granted land for the building of the Church of St Thomas (which eventually became the Cathedral) in 1185.
+Much of the original layout of the medieval town street plan is preserved in the present street plan of the area.
+On 2 May 1194, King Richard I granted the town the right to hold a fair or market.
+On 25 October 1200, King John I granted the old town further Municipal rights and privileges in a new charter.

+By 1229, a monastic hospital had been established in the town.
+It was named the 'Domus Dei' and was administered by the Bishop of Winchester.
+The site later became home to the Governors of Portsmouth.
+The remains of the hospital church now form the historic core of the Garrison Church.
+The Governor's House later hosted Charles II of England and Catherine of Braganza for their first meeting after their marriage treaty in 1662.

+Old Portsmouth was attacked by the French on several occasions during the medieval period so by the 15th century, defensive walls had been constructed.
+The Round Tower was commenced in 1417 to defend the town and harbour entrance.
+In 1494, the Square Tower was also constructed to improve the defences of Old Portsmouth.